bisrat09/AnyStoreRepo/README.md

 # welcome to AnyStore C# Desktop App#
-This is A billing and Inventory Management application
+This is a Billing and Inventory Management application using C# and MS SQL server